tktb-tess/util-fns/README.md

 # util-fns

-utility functions for personal use
+Utility functions for personal use

+This package is ESM only.

 ## Install

 ```bash
 npm i @tktb-tess/util-fns
 ```

+## Usage